Resources for Teaching Political Campaigning to Students

 Want To Run For City Council?
 Here’s How To Get Started

-Depending on local and state laws, a city council’s duties may include:
+Depending on the city or town, a council’s responsibilities may also include:

 • Approving city budgets